etsucs-scott/project-1-sheltonsc1/README.md

 # CSCI 1260 — Project 1: Adventure Game
 Samuel Shelton

-How to Play
+# How to Play
-# Start the solution by pressing the green arrow in visual studio
+Start the solution by pressing the green arrow in visual studio

-# Use WASD to control the player's movement
+Use WASD to control the player's movement

-# Collect items and defeat the monster that lurks within the maze.
+Collect items and defeat the monster that lurks within the maze

-# Reach the escape tile to win!
+Reach the escape tile to win!

-# Good Luck!
+Good Luck!